 After all, your members ARE your target demographic and your biggest advocates.
 Offer incentives to your members to spread the word to further promote your coworking space by offering affiliate deals.

 7. Partner With Local Businesses and Host Events for Your Coworking Space

 Nothing is better than having the local coworking community experience what your coworking space has to offer.
 It’s not just about work it’s about how you can leverage your workspace to become the community center of your area.

 - Get involved with your town or cities chamber of commerce

 - Host charity and nonprofit events to enhance local impact

 - Bring in industry influencers who can teach workshops and spread valuable knowledge to help local businesses

 - Support local vendors by ordering coffee, teas, and cross-promoting products

-- Host events where restaurants can bring in tastings for members
+- Host events where restaurants and coffee shops can bring in tastings for members

 - Partner with an incubator or create your own to help companies afford space when starting out